Things to do in the state of Alabama

-- Veterans Park-Not too far from my house.
-It is a regular public park, it has a dog park, some walking trails, a disc gold course, baseball fields, and a skate park (skateboarding) (7305 Hwy 119 ,Alabaster, AL 35007)
+- Veterans Park– It is a regular public park, it has a dog park, some walking trails, a disc gold course, baseball fields, and a skate park (skateboarding) (Alabaster, AL 35007)

-- Light Rails-People view LightRails, an art-light installment under the 18th Street viaduct near Railroad Park, in downtown Birmingham, Ala., 16 Rail Road Park-Railroad Park is a 19-acre park in Birmingham, Alabama, that opened in the fall of 2010.
+- Light Rails(Is actually my featured image for this page)-People view LightRails, an art-light installment under the 18th Street viaduct near Railroad Park, in downtown Birmingham, Ala., 16 Rail Road Park-Railroad Park is a 19-acre park in Birmingham, Alabama, that opened in the fall of 2010.
 It was designed by landscape architect Tom Leader and built by Birmingham-based Brasfield & Gorrie.( 1600 1st Avenue, Birmingham, AL 35233)

 17. AirWalk Trampoline Park-Cavernous jumping gym for children & families, with laser-light days, some kids’ hours & parties.( 7010 Champion Blvd, Birmingham, AL 35242)

 18. Ivy Green, Helen Keller’s Home-In 1954, through the efforts of the Helen Keller Property Board of Tuscumbia and the State of Alabama, Ivy Green was made a permanent shrine and placed on the National Register of Historic Places.
 Ivy Green is located two miles off Hwys.
 72 and 43 in Colbert County, Tuscumbia, Alabama.
 (300 North Commons Street, West Tuscumbia, Alabama 35674)